Cyber Safety For Kids: 10 Ways To Protect Your Kid Online

 Your children are just as likely as you are to click malicious links.
 Sometimes they’re more susceptible because they haven’t learned yet what’s suspicious and what isn’t.
 As a parent, you can support your children's online safety by purchasing and installing anti-virus software onto your family’s computers and your children's mobile devices.
 If you don’t want to spend the extra money, consider a free anti-virus program like Avast.

 4. Set Up Child Accounts on Your Computer

+By setting up individual user accounts, you can not only protect your personal information but also ensure safety on the internet for your children.
 If your children frequent your computer or tablet, it helps to set up a user account for each child.
 They can customize their own desktop and store their own files, but you’ll be able to set different privacy settings for them.
 On your tablet, you can limit which apps your children can use from their account.
 It also keeps your personal or work files secure and limits their ability to manipulate your apps and programs if they don’t have administrative permissions.

 5. Secure Your Gaming Systems

 When thinking about parental controls and online safety, don’t forget that your computers, phones, and tablets aren’t the only devices that can connect to the Internet.
 Your children can use your gaming consoles to surf the web and make purchases.
 Your device should feature child safety options that limit their web browsing and purchase options.